-A Fortune 500 workforce solutions provider processing millions of unemployment claims annually needed a governed AI delivery solution — to move faster without sacrificing the compliance and security standards a regulated environment demands.
+A Fortune 500 workforce solutions provider processing millions of unemployment claims annually needed to move faster — without sacrificing the compliance and security standards a regulated environment demands.

 A Fortune 500 workforce solutions and financial services provider processes millions of unemployment claims every year across regulated state and federal programs.
-Despite adopting AI development tools, end-to-end delivery times remained flat.
-AI-accelerated code generation was racing ahead of testing, security validation, and deployment — creating downstream bottlenecks that eroded any speed gained.
-This is the core challenge governed AI delivery is designed to solve.
+Despite adopting AI development tools across engineering teams, end-to-end delivery times remained flat — AI-accelerated code generation was racing ahead of testing, security validation, and deployment processes, creating downstream bottlenecks that eroded any speed gained.
 The organization needed a partner who understood how to embed AI safely into regulated delivery pipelines, not just drop in tools and hope for the best.

 Workforce Solutions & Financial Services — processing millions of regulated unemployment and benefit claims annually under strict federal and state compliance obligations.